ibm-cloud-docs/codeengine/deploy.md

 ### Updating your app with the CLI
 {: #update-app-cli}

-Let's update the application that you created in [Deploying an application from console](#deploy-app-console) to add an environment variable.
+Let's update the application that you created in [Deploying an application from CLI](#deploy-app-cli) to add an environment variable.

-The sample `ibmcom/helloworld` image that we used earlier, reads the environment variable `TARGET`, and prints `"Hello ${TARGET}!"`.
+The sample `ibmcom/hello` image that we used earlier, reads the environment variable `TARGET`, and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.
 Let's modify the value of the `TARGET` environment variable to `Stranger`.

 1. Run the `application update` command.
 For example: